LouHerGetUp/One2/README.md

-# One2
-# 🛡️ HGT-Based Network Intrusion Detection System
+# 🛡️ One^2: An Intrusion Detection System for Both Internal and External Vehicular Network from Weak Labeled Data

-A PyTorch implementation of Heterogeneous Graph Transformer (HGT) for network intrusion detection across multiple cybersecurity datasets.
+A PyTorch implementation of One^2 for intrusion detection across multiple IVN and EVN datasets.

 ## 📁 Project Structure